dshcherbatiuk/java-nio/README.md

   3. Connect to the data channel **nc -v 0.0.0.0 5555**
   4. Connect to the control channel **nc -v 0.0.0.0 4444**

+  The idea of the project to show how we can manipulate with TCP Flow Control using Java Nio.
+  There **data** and **control** channels.
+The data channel receive inbound data and convert it to UPPERCASE (just for fun).
+The control channel has 2 commands **sopt-read** and **start-read** data to manipulate with data in the data channel.
+  When we send stop-read command to the control channel the data channel will stop receive inbound data.
+In such case we can get TCP Window Size to 0.
+To start read data again we need to send start-read command and after that all data are contained to the queue will be received by the data channel.

 ## References
 ### Basic
 1. [ITT 2015 - Heinz Kabutz - The Multi-threading, Non Blocking IO](https://www.youtube.com/watch?v=uKc0Gx_lPsg&ab_channel=IstanbulTechTalks "ITT 2015 - Heinz Kabutz - The Multi-threading, Non Blocking IO")